Chapter 4.4 – Port Labor

 D. Qualitative aspects of labor performance

-• The service reliability is undermined when there is a shortage of gangs or dock workers, leading to substantial delays in vessel loading and discharging operations.
+• Service reliability.
+Undermined when there is a shortage of gangs or dock workers, leading to substantial delays in vessel loading and discharging operations.
 Shortages can be caused by sudden non-anticipated peaks in demand or a (short-term) significant drop in the availability of dock workers (due to holiday periods, weekends).
 Structural long-term shortages are an incentive to enlarge the docker workforce.

-• Strikes negatively affect service reliability, quality, and dependability.
-Short isolated strikes and long port-wide strikes by dockworkers reduce labor productivity (sometimes to zero) and impose costs on the port and logistics community, trickling down to an entire economic system.
+• Strikes.
+Negatively affect service reliability, quality, and dependability.
+Short, isolated strikes and long, port-wide strikes by dockworkers can reduce labor productivity and impose costs on the port and logistics community, ultimately trickling down to the entire economic system.
 Strikes cause port deviation costs for ship-owners, time costs for ships in port, lost revenues for inland transport operators and other port-related companies, time costs and broader logistics costs for cargo owners, and potentially high costs to factories linked to major disruptions in the production line (stock-out).
-Strikes are typically a result of disputes about labor conditions with potentially detrimental long-term effects on the port’s reputation.
+Strikes are typically a result of disputes about labor conditions, with potentially detrimental long-term effects on the port’s reputation.
 Labor disputes have been endemic in the history of the port industry.
-Most of the time, strikes resulted from disputes between labor unions (representing the interests of the dockworkers) and employer organizations concerning the terms and conditions for the renewal of collective bargaining agreements.
+Most of the time, strikes resulted from disputes between labor unions (representing the interests of the dockworkers) and employer organizations concerning the terms and conditions for renewing collective bargaining agreements.

-• Accidents and absenteeism can confront a port or terminal with service reliability challenges, lower productivity, and additional costs.
+• Accidents and absenteeism.
+Can confront a port or terminal with service reliability challenges, lower productivity, and additional costs.
 The reasons for absenteeism can be company-related (e.g. ineffective selection and placement procedures, excessive fatigue, ineffective use of skills, poor supervision, inadequate training or promotion programs) or personal causes (e.g. dual occupation, alcoholism, or drugs).
-As in other industries, absenteeism can relate to job satisfaction and an indicator of a worker’s responsibility in fulfilling his/her contractual obligations.
+As in other industries, absenteeism is often related to job satisfaction and serves as an indicator of a worker’s responsibility in fulfilling their contractual obligations.

 • Flexibility in working hours.
 A distinction should be made between passive and active flexibility.
-Passive flexibility implies that the employer establishes schedules considering legal provisions and breaks, and holidays.
+Passive flexibility implies that the employer establishes schedules that consider legal provisions, breaks, and holidays.
 Active flexibility gives employees much flexibility.
 A dock labor employment system with many casual workers typically generates a high degree of operational flexibility.
 The dockworkers have, within certain limits, freedom of choice for specific tasks.
-When the dock labor employment system does not impose a work obligation at specific moments in time (for example, for weekend work or work on holidays), finding enough volunteers is often a matter of providing generous bonuses for performing such tasks.
+When the dock labor employment system does not impose a work obligation at specific times (for example, for weekend work or work on holidays), finding enough volunteers is often a matter of offering generous bonuses for performing such tasks.

 • Flexibility in terms of total labor quantity.
-This refers to the possibility of adapting the size of the workforce to the amount of work that needs to be done.
-In terminal operations that suffer from peaks in cargo handling demand, this kind of flexibility is crucial for a good business operation.
-Another flexibility is linked to recruiting workers outside dockworkers pools (for instance, via temporary labor offices) when there are shortages.
+This refers to the possibility of adjusting the workforce size to match the amount of work that needs to be done.
+This kind of flexibility is crucial for effective business operations in terminal operations that experience peaks in cargo handling demand.
+Another flexibility is linked to recruiting workers outside of dockworker pools (for instance, through temporary labor offices) when shortages occur.

 • Operational deployment of dock workers or the extent to which dockworkers can be used for different tasks (multi-skilling or multi-tasking).
 When dockworkers are assigned to specific job categories, such flexibility is only guaranteed when a system of qualifications (based on certification or training) allows dockworkers’ mobility between categories.
-When dock workers strictly adhere to their specific professional category, then the multi-skilled nature of the categories is typically low.
-This can lead to discrepancies whereby shortages in one category cannot be compensated by surplus dockers in other (higher-ranked) categories.
+When dock workers strictly adhere to their specific professional category, the multi-skilled nature of the categories is typically low.
+This can lead to discrepancies whereby surplus dockers in one category cannot compensate for shortages in other (higher-ranked) categories.

 • Flexibility in the assignment of gangs/teams, the size of the gangs, and the shift system in place.
-In principle, the employers benefit most when they have the widest possible freedom in switching gangs between vessels during a shift, vary the size of the gangs to match the desired productivity per hour, and deploy every dock worker to work in the most appropriate shift.
+In principle, employers benefit most when they have the broadest possible freedom to switch gangs between vessels during a shift, vary the size of the gangs to match the desired productivity per hour, and deploy every dock worker to work in the most appropriate shift.
 In practice, there are limits to such forms of flexibility.

 E. Legal and social conditions and state of technology

-The internal organization of dock labor is taking place within a wider setting involving legal and social conditions and the state of technology.
+The internal organization of dock labor takes place within a broader context that encompasses legal and social conditions, as well as the state of technology.

-The legal constraints are embedded in regulation and legislation and industry-wide labor and safety regulations.
+The legal constraints are embedded in regulations, legislation, and industry-wide labor and safety regulations.
 Both national governments and international/supranational organizations, such as the International Labour Organization (ILO), have a role to play.
 For example, the Dock Work Convention (No. 137) of 1973 is a convention on the social repercussions of new cargo handling methods in docks.
-This convention assigns great importance to the worker-technology relationship in ports, particularly regarding efficiency and training.
+This convention places great importance on the relationship between workers and technology in ports, particularly in terms of efficiency and training.
 Article 6 stipulates that each member shall ensure that appropriate safety, health, welfare, and vocational training provisions apply to dockworkers.
-The ILO Occupational Safety and Health (Dock Work) Convention (No. 152) of 1979 includes several mandatory training requirements.
-ILO also brings out recommendations that set out guidelines that can orient national policy and action and often complement corresponding conventions.
+The 1979 ILO Occupational Safety and Health (Dock Work) Convention (No. 152) includes several mandatory training requirements.
+The ILO also issues recommendations that outline guidelines to inform national policy and action, often complementing corresponding conventions.

-The theme of social conditions, including labor relations, is complex, difficult to delineate, and hard to measure.
-Dockworkers have a strong preference for employment systems that combine job freedom with labor conditions that are found in permanent contracts (such as job security and guaranteed wages).
+The theme of social conditions, including labor relations, is complex, difficult to delineate, and challenging to measure.
+Dockworkers strongly prefer employment systems that combine job freedom with labor conditions found in permanent contracts (such as job security and guaranteed wages).

-The overall state of technology determines to what extent terminal operators can deploy new technology to improve the three dimensions of dock labor performance.
+The overall state of technology determines the extent to which terminal operators can deploy new technology to improve the three dimensions of dock labor performance.
 These new technologies can be applied in terminal management, terminal equipment and automation, performance measurement and management, and human resource management (e.g. electronic hiring systems for dock workers).

 3. Meeting Market Requirements